 The Contractor shall designate a qualified Chief Engineer (CE) as lead technical person for the engineering services in the Facility.
-The designated CE shall be an employee of the Contract team and act on behalf of the Contractor during the term of the contract.
+The designated CE shall be an employee of the Contractor and act on behalf of the Contractor during the term of the contract.
 The CE shall reside in an office at the Facility during Normal Occupant Working Hours and be available after hours via mobile phone.
 The Contractor shall ensure the CE shall meet the following qualifications:

 - a.
 Possess the skills specific to the Facility; - b.
 Operational experience consistent with the functions identified in Section C.3; - c.
-Understanding and experience of mechanical, electrical, and utility systems, maintenance and repair, and cleaning functions;

-- d.
-Possess and retain a District of Columbia Stationary Engineers license as required by the District and as specified in the respective Building Information attachment: - e.
-At least five (5) years of recent (within the past ten {10} years) experience in directing personnel who are responsible for operating and servicing of a building of relevant size, type, complexity and scope within this contract including documentation that the Chief Engineer has a minimum of three (3) years operating experience with the Facility installed BAS. - f.
-Demonstrated capacity to provide positive customer relations and skills.
+Understanding and experience of mechanical, electrical, and utility systems, maintenance and repair, and cleaning functions; - d.
+Possess and retain a District of Columbia Stationary Engineers license as required by the District and as specified in the respective Building Information attachment; - e.
+At least five (5) years of recent (within the past ten {10} years) experience in directing personnel who are responsible for operating and servicing of a building of relevant size, type, complexity and scope within this contract. including documentation that the Chief Engineer has a minimum of three (3) years' operating experience with the Facility installed BAS; - f.
+Demonstrated capacity to provide positive customer relations and skills; and - g.
+Possess a valid Pool Operator's License issued by the District of Columbia.

-C.3.19.1.3.3 Custodial Service Manager (CSM)
+C.3.19.1.3.3 RESERVED